-In addition to the upfront payments, these purchase agreements also include contingent payments totaling \$367,000 for Taligen and \$42,000 for Orphatec if and when certain clinical, regulatory and commercial milestones are achieved.
+In addition to the upfront payments, the purchase agreements for the Taligen and Orphatec acquisitions also include contingent payments totaling \$367,000 for Taligen and \$42,000 for Orphatec if and when certain clinical, regulatory and commercial milestones are achieved.
 We do not expect that any contingent payments will be made in the next 12 months and, accordingly, we do not expect these amounts to have an impact on our liquidity in the near-term.
-As future payments become more probable, we will evaluate methods of funding payments, which could be made from available cash, cash generated from operations or proceeds from other financing.
+As future payments become probable, we will evaluate methods of funding payments, which could be made from available cash, cash generated from operations or proceeds from other financing.